wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/4-functions.md

 `If(greater(Int('12'), Float('12.4')),'Yes','No')`

 This would output the string "No" because 12 is not greater than 12.4.
-Combining functions like this is very common and is a useful pattern to learn.
+Combining functions like this is common and is a useful pattern to learn.

 ## Math functions